cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 their survey responses are held by CMU and are sharable with other health researchers under a data use agreement.
 No individual survey responses are shared back to Facebook.
-See our [surveys page](https://delphi.cmu.edu/covidcast/surveys/) for more detail about how the surveys work and how they are used outside the COVIDcast API.
+See our [surveys page](https://delphi.cmu.edu/covid19/ctis/) for more detail about how the surveys work and how they are used outside the COVIDcast API.

+As of November 2021, the average number of Facebook survey responses we receive each day is about 40,000, and the total number of survey responses we have received is over 25 million.

 We produce several sets of signals based on the survey data, listed and described in the sections below: